Reverse Mortgage Florida Condo Lenders

 QUALIFYING CREDIT SCORE BELOW 640

-• No major derogatory credit within the previous 12 months of credit report.
+• No major derogatory credit within the previous 12 months of the credit report.

 PROPERTY TAXES